Hackney Wick

 And so, for now at least, it’s a strange mix of luxury flats, dilapidated artists’ studios, plant hire firms, warehouses, graffiti-covered walls, hipster pubs and Michelin-starred restaurants.

-One of the most famous symbols of Hackney Wick is the former Lord Napier pub, which closed in 1995.
-It became a canvas for local graffiti artists to protest the gentrification of the Wick; much of its graffiti dates to one marathon 48-hour painting session led by artist Aida Wilde in 2016.
+For years, one of the most famous symbols of Hackney Wick was the former Lord Napier pub, which closed in 1995 and subsequently became a canvas for local graffiti artists to protest the gentrification of the Wick.
+Much of its graffiti dated to one marathon 48-hour painting session led by artist Aida Wilde in 2016.

 The former Lord Napier pub, with its iconic “from shithouse to penthouse” graffiti, seen here in July 2019.